-Equity and Affordability Reporting Principles Policy and Proposed Metrics
+Equity and Affordability Reporting Metrics

-From January 16, 2024 Reporting Working Group Meeting
+FINAL REDLINE (1/23/2024)

-CLEAN VERSION
+Illinois Energy Efficiency Policy Manual Version 3.0 was developed by the SAG Policy Manual Subcommittee from June 2022 to August 2023.
+Policy Manual Version 3.0 was approved by the Illinois Commerce Commission in December 2023.
+A follow-up item agreed to in the Policy Manual was for the SAG Reporting Working Group to develop metrics for Equity and Affordability Reporting.
+This document includes the excerpted “Equity and Affordability Reporting Principles Policy” from the Policy Manual, and the metrics finalized by the SAG Reporting Working Group in January 2024.

-Final “Equity and Affordability Reporting Principles Policy” from Policy Manual Version 3.0:
+Final “Equity and Affordability Reporting Principles Policy” from Policy Manual Version 3.0, Section 6.10:

 Each Program Administrator will report on the delivery of its Energy Efficiency Programs to disadvantaged communities.
 In addition to standard reporting of disconnection and other credit and collections data by zip code already required by Section 8.201.10 of the Public Utilities Act, Program Administrators will report on a statewide set of metrics designed to provide insight into a variety of other Program and policy objectives, which shall include: